DominikN/docs_new/docs/tutorials/index.md

 id: index
 ---

----
-title: About Husarion's tutorials
-sidebar_label: About tutorials
-id: index
----

----
-title: About Husarion's tutorials
-sidebar_label: About tutorials
-id: index
----

 ## [How to start](https://husarion.com/tutorials/howtostart/core2-quick-start/) ##

 The tutorials that will help you to run your first program on CORE2 and show you how to start using your ROSbot.